top of page

 Do you provide expert testimony in immigration court hearings?

-If you would like to speak with Rachel about providing expert testimony, please contact her to see if your needs are within her realm of clinical expertise.
-Expert testimony in court is subject to her availability.
+If you would like to speak with Rachel about providing expert testimony, please contact her to see if your needs are within her scope of clinical expertise.
+Expert testimony in court is not guaranteed and subject to availability.